-About Our District
+About Our Division

 All schools provide instruction in the core subjects (language arts, mathematics, social studies and science), physical education, and the fine arts.
-Students at each school have access to libraries that provide a blend of print materials and access to modern computers for research purposes.
-French language instruction is provided in grades four through twelve and a French Immersion program is offered for students from kindergarten through Grade 12.
+Students at each school have access to Learning Commons facilities that provide a blend of print materials and access to modern computers for research purposes.
+French language instruction is provided in grades four through twelve and a French Immersion program is offered for students from Kindergarten through Grade 12.
 Spanish, German and Japanese courses are also available.
 In addition, at the secondary level, students can experience a wide range of options or complementary courses designed to meet their unique needs and interests, including those related to career and technology studies.
 Information and communication technology instruction is integrated into all student programs.
 International Baccalaureate, Advanced Placement, and Knowledge and Employability courses are also offered to high school students.

 The instructional program is enhanced by the provision of counselling services in all schools that include social/emotional, educational and career counselling.
 These services are enhanced by long-standing, community partnerships with the Lethbridge Police Service, Alberta Health Services, Southwest Alberta Child and Family Services, Alberta Human Services, and other agencies.
 A strong co-curricular program is also provided that includes a variety of athletic, fine arts and student leadership opportunities.